 Most projects should administer eight completed comment cards during each scheduled survey period.
-However, projects that elect the low sample option (Survey Plan Option 5) should administer six completed comment cards during each scheduled survey period.
+However, projects that are qualified to do the low sample option (Survey Plan Option 5) should administer six completed comment cards during each scheduled survey period.

 It is possible that more than one survey period will be scheduled for a given day.
 This may occur in any of three different ways: